 |---|---|---|---|

 | 1.
-Documentation Preparation | Prepare all required legal documents, including passport, birth certificate, criminal record, and proof of funds. | Apostilled and translated documents (translations completed by sworn translators in Argentina). | ~1 month |
+Documentation Preparation | Prepare all required legal documents.
+Includes passport, birth certificate, criminal record, and proof of funds.
+All documents must comply with Argentine legal standards for court submission. show more | Apostilled and translated documents.
+Translations must be completed by sworn translators in Argentina and properly legalized where required. show more | ~1 month |

 | 2.
-Court Petition Submission | Submit a formal application to the Federal Court based on constitutional provisions. | Complete legal file. | Immediate |
+Court Petition Submission | Submit a formal application to the Federal Court.
+The petition is filed under constitutional provisions supporting citizenship through judicial process. show more | Complete legal file.
+Includes all personal, legal, and financial documentation structured for court review. show more | Immediate |

 | 3.
-Court Review & Acceptance | The court evaluates the application and decides whether to accept the petition. | No missing or incorrect documents. | 1–4 months |
+Court Review & Acceptance | The court evaluates the application.
+Judges verify documentation accuracy, eligibility, and legal grounds before accepting the petition. show more | No missing or incorrect documents.
+Any inconsistencies may delay or result in rejection of the case. show more | 1–4 months |

 | 4.
-Investment Execution | Execute the investment only after court acceptance. | Proof of funds. | Parallel |
+Investment Execution | Execute the investment after court acceptance.
+This ensures funds are committed only after the case is formally admitted, reducing risk. show more | Proof of funds.
+Funds must be traceable, legitimate, and aligned with declared financial capacity. show more | Parallel |

 | 5.
-Due Diligence & Background Checks | Authorities conduct financial and background verification. | Clean criminal record and verified source of funds. | 2–3 months |
+Due Diligence & Background Checks | Authorities conduct verification.
+Includes financial checks, source of funds validation, and international background screening. show more | Clean criminal record.
+Verified legal source of funds is mandatory for approval. show more | 3–6 months |

 • Investment is required only after acceptance